wanforge/quotes/README.md

 - 🖌️ Time is the most valuable thing a man can spend.
 - 🖌️ True friendship multiplies the good in life and divides its evils.
 Strive to have friends, for life without friends is like life on a desert island... to find one real friend in a lifetime is good fortune; to keep him is a blessing.
 - 🛠️ The way you see people is the way you treat them, and the way you treat them is what they become.
+- 🥇 The important thing is this: to be able at any moment to sacrifice what we are for what we could become.
 - 🥇 The simplest things are often the truest.
 - 🥈 Think how hard physics would be if particles could think.
 - 🥉 The strong bond of friendship is not always a balanced equation; friendship is not always about giving and taking in equal shares.
 Instead, friendship is grounded in a feeling that you know exactly who will be there for you when you need something, no matter what or when.